ColumbusStateWorkforceInnovation/DevOps-Helm/README.md

 ## Submitting Your Work

 - [ ] After you push your new branch to GitHub, create a new pull request from your branch and add your instructor as a reviewer.
-- [ ] Once he or she has approved your pull request in GitHub, create a budle archive of this repo and submit the assignment in Blackboard uploading the bundle file and including a link to your approved pull request.
+- [ ] Once they have approved your pull request in GitHub, create a bundled archive of this repo and submit the assignment in Blackboard, uploading the bundle file and including a link to your approved pull request.